I love mango pudding and always order it when I have yum cha.

 6. Add mixture to your containers and then put in the fridge for 2 hours to set.
 If you are making this for a party it might be best to do it the day before, this way you will ensure that the puddings are set and there is no need to worry.

-Recipes to fit for a dinner party
+Recipes for a dinner party

 Entree – San Choy Bau